versionone/VersionOne.Client.Requestor/README.md

 We also welcome contributions!
 Please send pull requests!
 If you figure out specific instructions for using the Node.JS based installation option under different OS or cloud-hosted configurations, please create a how-to document and submit a pull request. **See the [HowTo-DeployInHeroku.md](HowTo-DeployInHeroku.md) doc for an example.**

+## Unsupported by VersionOne support

+Since this is an open source, community supported project, VersionOne does not support installing this code into our On-Demand / Hosted environment.
+Instead, see the various methods for running this code below.
+We do welcome and encourage pull requests for improving this project!
+Please use GitHub issues for documenting your questions and ideas.

 ## How to use with your own On-Premise VersionOne

 If you have your own instance of VersionOne installed on premise, and have full access to the IIS server, then the easiest thing to do is this: